Custom homes

 The trends that look right today usually don't.

 Material trends move faster than houses do.
-Custom homes that age well lean on architectural proportion, durable materials, and quieter finishes — not the colors that look right the year of move-in.
+Custom homes that age well lean on architectural proportion, durable materials, and quieter finishes.
+Not the colors that look right the year of move-in.

 Over-customization